How to rate a restaurant

 Ask yourself how many times you have self-served cutlery from a dusty canister on your table and paid over $25 for your breakfast?
 Is there an inequity or are you happy to pay for the ‘Hipster Effect’?

-My favourite places in the Northern Rivers are Foam, above and Fleet, below where you’ll have wonderful experiences that tick all the boxes in my book.
+My favourite places include Fleet, below where you’ll have wonderful experiences that tick all the boxes in my book.
 Read more in my good food guide to Byron Bay here

-Should you pay more for a view at restaurants like Bennelong, Rae’s or Foam?
+Should you pay more for a view at restaurants like Bennelong or Rae’s ?
 Perhaps, yet the food, service and ambience should do the view and the price tag justice.
 Seaside dining in Australia is potentially anchored in trepidation or buoyed with optimism.
 An ocean of promise delivers hope that the food and service may match a breathtaking view is often dampened by shallow service or mediocre food.

 What determines a great regional restaurant?
 Is it the location, produce, service or the food?

 Here’s a handy list to keep safe, especially if you’re going to rate on social media.
 More importantly, if you’re in the flavour game, please take these pointers into consideration.
 My favourite no-no is lightweight cutlery collapsing into the centre of the dinner plate when it should sit comfortably on the rim of the plate once the diner has finished eating.
 Glassware, lighting and clean loos are of course essential elements.
 Just don’t tick these off while you’re eating!
 Leave your phone behind and truly enjoy the whole experience.

 - Phone service on booking